pgalbavy/geneos/cmd/geneos/README.md

 The remote connections over SSH mean there are limitations to the features available on remote servers:

-1. No following logs (i.e. the `-f` option).
-The program is written to use `fsnotify` and that only works on local filesystems and not over sftp.
-This may be added using a more primitive polling mechanism later.
-2. Control over instance processes is done via shell commands and little error checking is done, so it is possible to cause damage and/or processes not to to start or stop as expected.
+1. Control over instance processes is done via shell commands and little error checking is done, so it is possible to cause damage and/or processes not to to start or stop as expected.
 Contributions of fixes are welcomed.
-3. All actions are taken as the user given in the SSH URL (which should NEVER be `root`) and so instances that are meant to run as other users cannot be controlled.
+2. All actions are taken as the user given in the SSH URL (which should NEVER be `root`) and so instances that are meant to run as other users cannot be controlled.
 Files and directories may not be available if the user does not have suitable permissions.